gauge-sh/tach/README.md

 ```

 There are also additional options for `modguard init`:
-`--strict` will additionally write and enforce the imported public interface for each module.
 `--depth=[N]` will recurse and create submodules, up to the depth that you specify.
 Each submodule will have a unique `tag` based on its path.

 ### Details
-Modguard works by analyzing the abstract syntax tree (AST) of your codebase. `interface.py` has no runtime impact, and are read by modguard statically.
+Modguard works by analyzing the abstract syntax tree (AST) of your codebase.
+It has no runtime impact, and all operations are performed statically.

 Boundary violations are detected at the import layer.
 This means that specific nonstandard custom syntax to access modules/submodules such as getattr or dynamically generated namespaces will not be caught by modguard.